13pixlar/sticky-list/readme.txt

 #### Delete Gravity Form submissions from front end

 Gravity Forms Sticky List uses a simple ajax approach to deleting entries.
 Deleted entries are moved to trash or permanently deleted depending on the per form settings.

+#### Create, edit and delete Wordpress posts on the front end

+If you attach a Post Field to your form you can use Sticky List to let your users create, edit and delete Wordpress posts from the front end.
+This makes Gravity Forms more powerful and allows you to create all sorts of features for your users.

 #### Sort and search entries